-People are always asking me how to structure their blog posts and web pages.
+People are always asking me how to structure their blog posts & web pages for people to scan it quickly.
 So I wrote down a few quick thoughts and some research tips on how to stylize your content for easy scanning.
-And I’d love to hear if you have other thoughts.
+And I'd love to hear if you have other thoughts.

-So how do you make your text scannable for those just browsing through?
+So how do you make your text scannable?

 Create Strong Headlines

 - Tell them why they should read on